Writing

 Implement - How will we achieve this?

-Spelling, punctuation and grammar skills are taught explicitly each week, as well as being woven into the writing lessons, in order to ensure that the children are applying their SPAG skills appropriately.
+Punctuation and grammar skills are taught explicitly each week, as well as being woven into the writing lessons, in order to ensure that the children are applying their punctuation and grammar skills appropriately.
 Punctuation and grammar skills are taught in a logical, progressive sequence within each year group.
-Teachers use the punctuation and grammar progression map as a tool to plan writing outcomes that will lend themselves well to the writing skill that they intend for the children to develop.
+Teachers use the punctuation and grammar progression map as a tool to plan for weekly stand-alone Punctuation and Grammar lessons.

-We promote the importance of written work and enable children to see themselves as authors and poets, by displaying good examples of writing in every classroom and on corridor displays.
-Also, children have the opportunity to read their creative writing out loud, in front of an audience, in class assemblies.
-In addition to this, throughout the school year the children are given a context to their learning by being provided with exciting opportunities such as entering national writing competitions and writing poetry to share at a poetry recital.
+At Dane Royd we promote the importance of written work and enable children to see themselves as authors and poets, by displaying good examples of writing in every classroom and on corridor displays.
+Also, children have the opportunity to read their creative writing out loud, in front of an audience and in class assemblies.
+In addition to this, throughout the school year the children are given a context to their learning by being provided with exciting opportunities such as entering local and national writing competitions.
 We strongly believe that opportunities like this improve children’s learning.

 Impact - What difference will it make to our children?